Get answers to some of our most answered questions here. Simply click any of the headings below to expand the section.

-- Avalon Sunset’s all natural beeswax candles are hand-crafted from 100% Pure Canadian Beeswax, harvested from the lush wildflower fields bordering the beautiful Rocky Mountains.
+- The Kelowna Candle Factory’s all natural beeswax candles are hand-crafted from 100% Pure Canadian Beeswax, harvested from the lush wildflower fields bordering the beautiful Rocky Mountains.
 Alfalfa clover gives our beeswax a country goodness and sweet, rich honey fragrance.
+They’re all natural soy candles are hand-crafted from 100% Natural Canadian Soy.
 We use a natural cotton wick – no metallic cores.

 Beeswax Ingredients …Mother Nature’s perfect fuel.

 - Legend has it that bees were offered to the Earth by the Venus, the Roman Goddess of Love, to teach humankind how to use and respect Nature.
 Beeswax is a remarkable natural substance that cannot be imitated.
 It is a by-product of honey, which originates in flowers and is made by the youngest honeybees in the colony.
 The flower nectar is placed in the honeycomb’s individual cells and when one cell is full, the bees place a wax cap over the honey for storage.

 - Beeswax candles produce negative ions that attract positive ions.
 But, positive ions aren’t so positive.
 They’re the pollutants such as dust, odours, toxins, pollen, mold, bacteria, and viruses that are floating in the air.
 Beeswax neutralizes the pollutants and the simply fall to the ground.
 The dustier your home, the more “black debris” you’ll find deposited in the wax around the wick.

 - Burning a beeswax candle in the bedroom for a half hour before sleep helps produce a more restful sleep.

 - Beeswax is a safe, valuable fuel – one of the purest known – and it burns slower and cleaner than paraffin, therefore it’s cheaper to use.